Skip to Content

-The next question I had and I know you’re now facing it is HOW to paint fabric with acrylic paint the way it will stick permanently and won’t wash off.
-Painting on fabric is super easy and fun, the only thing is to use a special fabric medium for acrylic paint – it helps the paint to stick and stay on the fabric and the fabric to stay nice and soft, and iron the painted and dry fabric to heat seal the painting.
-That’s all!
+The next question I had and I know you’re now facing it is HOW to paint on fabric with acrylic paint the way it will stick permanently and won’t wash off.

 How to Paint Fabric with Acrylic Paint